Azure/missionlz/src/bicep/add-ons/virtual-network-gateway/README.md

 # VPN Gateway Deployment using Bicep

-This Bicep template deploys a VPN Gateway, a Local Network Gateway, and a VPN Connection in Azure, into an presumed existing MLZ hub network with a GatewaySubnet already defined.
+This Bicep template deploys a VPN Gateway, a Local Network Gateway, and a VPN Connection in Azure, into an presumed existing MLZ hub network with a "GatewaySubnet" already defined.

+The VGW will use preshared key or a keyvault certificate uri.
+If using a certificate, it should already be generated and uploaded to the keyvault that will be hosting it in the Azure MLZ landing zone.

+The VGW will use the following configuration:

+1. Route based routing
+2. Generation 2
+3. Connection configuration (found in modules\vpn-connection.bicep):
+    ```
+    saLifeTimeSeconds: 3600
+    saDataSizeKilobytes: 102400000
+    ipsecEncryption: 'AES256'
+    ipsecIntegrity: 'SHA256'
+    ikeEncryption: 'AES256'
+    ikeIntegrity: 'SHA256'
+    dhGroup: 'DHGroup2'
+    pfsGroup: 'PFS2'
+    ```
+4. Routing weight : 10
+5. BGP routing is not currently able to be a choice in this deployment.
+It can be configured after deployment if needed.
+6. Current deployment only supports one connection configuration, and one local network gateway.
+If multiples are needed, they can be manually added after deployment.
+7. Current deployment only supports a single site to site connection configuration.
+Other types of connections can be made after deployment.
+8. Current deployment only supports using a VPN gateway connection.
+Express route can be added after deployment if needed.

 The deployment is scoped at the subscription level and uses three separate modules for the VPN Gateway, Local Network Gateway, and VPN Connection.

 ## Parameters